slidesk/slidesk-doc/docs/syntax/Image/image.md

 Using the `.env` file with the "WIDTH" key, images will be resized to be reponsive.

 Since version 2.7.3, if the `additional styles` contains no space, the image will have a class with its value instead of writing it in the style attribute.

+Since version 2.7.6, in the `additional styles` you can specify many classes with this following syntax: `!image(path/of/your/image, my alternative text, 13, 12, [class1 class2 class3])` and the image will have these classes.